thoughtspot/thoughtspot.github.io/_admin/troubleshooting/formula-date-problem.md

 In this scenario, "data type" refers the data type as defined in the column definition when creating the schema (INT, TIMESTAMP, VARCHAR, etc.).

-When you define a formula, both the data type it returns is set automatically.
+When you define a formula, the data type it returns is set automatically.
 This can lead to problems, if you build another formula that uses the output of the first formula as input.
 This can be hard to understand, so an example will be helpful.